The purpose of this degree is to prepare the registered nurse to use traditional methods of

-scriptural and traditional methods of nursing education in both the clinical
+nursing education from a biblical worldview in both the clinical and classroom settings.

 Learning Outcomes: Graduates of the nursing program will be able to

-- evaluate personal and professional decisions based on a moral, legal, ethical, and biblical worldview;
+- evaluate professional and systems-level decisions incorporating moral, legal, and ethical principles based on the biblical worldview;

 Master of Science in Nursing Courses

 The Master of Science in Nursing program allowed me to increase my knowledge of medicine by building on

 what I learned on the undergraduate level.
 I was able to see a different side of nursing and improve my

 skills around seasoned faculty.
 One of my favorite parts of the program was getting to use what I’ve